 - Notice of Nondiscrimination and Accessibility - Spanish

 Patients have certain rights and responsibilities.
 This organization believes that if patients understand those rights and responsibilities, then they can contribute to the effectiveness of their treatment and to the quality of their care.
 The following list of Patient Rights and Responsibilities reflects our concern and commitment to our patients.

 The patient (or patient representative, as appropriate) has a right to:

-- Impartial, reasonable access to medically indicated treatment and care regardless of age, race, color, religion, creed, ethnicity, national origin, sex, sexual orientation, gender identity, familial status, marital status, disability, or source of payment for care.
+- Impartial, reasonable access to medically indicated treatment and care regardless of age, race, color, religion, culture, ethnicity, language, national origin, sex, sexual orientation, gender identity or expression, genetic information, familial status, socioeconomic status, physical or mental disability, or veteran status.

-- Care that respects the patient’s psychosocial, spiritual, and cultural values and expressions of belief and practice as long as these do not harm others or interfere with the course of treatment to which he or she has agreed.
+- Care that respects the patient’s psychosocial, spiritual, cultural and personal values and expressions of belief and practice as long as these do not harm others or interfere with the course of treatment to which he or she has agreed.

-- Communication and interpretation support, including access to translation services and services to address vision, speech, hearing, language, and cognitive impairment.
+- Effective communication, including access to interpreting and translation support services to address language barriers and vision, speech, hearing, and cognitive impairments.

 - Access to guardianship, patient advocacy, and child/adult protective services.